Liviuss76/QuasarGC/README.md

 ```
 	$ java -jar quasar-gamecenter-1.0.1-BUILD.jar
 ```
+Server can be configured to run as service as explained [here](https://github.com/Liviuss76/QuasarGC/wiki/Running%20QuasarGC%20as%20Service%20on%20Linux)

 Server should start and listen at port 8443/HTTPS.
 Admin control panel can be accessed at https://[YOUR IP HERE]:8443/

 Configuration
 ========
-All server configurations can be found in side the application.properties file.
+All server configurations can be found in application.properties file.
 ```
 	#Database URL
 	database.url: jdbc:postgresql://localhost/quasargc